-- Mat/Cable cannot be laid within 6 inches of the edges of slabs.
-In asphalt, this is increased to 12 inches from the edge where no curb is provided. - Avoid crossing expansion joints in a slab, unless proper technique and protection steps are followed (see Step 3.14). - Avoid placing the heating cable any closer than 2 inches from other items such as underground cable or piping to keep from overheating them. - Allow at least 2 inches between adjacent cables, but not more than 4 inches, between adjacent cables or sections of a mat where the mat mesh is cut and turned to fill the area. - Mat/Cable must be laid such that the surface will not have other obstructions placed on top, capturing heat or allowing potential damage from mounting brackets, bolts, or similar (pedestals, support columns, walls, light posts, or similar)
+- For most applications, the base under the mat/cable must be a minimum of 2 inches of masonry, asphalt, or similar material.
+The mat/cable must be completely covered by a minimum of 1-1/2 inches of material.
+(See Phase 4 Finish Surfaces for more details.) - For a deck or similar elevated application, the mat/cable must have a minimum of 1 inch of masonry below and a minimum of 1 inch of material covering the entire mat/cable.
+(See Phase 4 Finish Surfaces for more details.) - Mat/Cable cannot be laid within 6 inches of the edges of slabs.
+In asphalt, this is increased to 12 inches from the edge where no curb is provided. - Avoid crossing expansion joints in a slab, unless proper technique and protection steps are followed (see Step 3.14). - Avoid placing the heating cable any closer than 2 inches from other items such as underground cable or piping to keep from overheating them. - Allow at least 2 inches between adjacent cables, but not more than 4 inches, between adjacent cables or sections of a mat where the mat tape is cut and turned to fill the area. - Mat/Cable must be laid such that the surface will not have other obstructions placed on top, capturing heat or allowing potential damage from mounting brackets, bolts, or similar (pedestals, support columns, walls, light posts, or similar)